huffSamuel/upnp_explorer/README.md

 ```bash
 flutter build apk
 ```
-4. Transfer it to your device as you see fit.
+4. Transfer the apk in `/build/app/outputs/apk/release` to your device and install it.